EdSwordsmith/crafting_interpreters/notes/13_inheritance.md

 Anonymous functions were implemented in a previous challenge so I went with making a list type.
 I haven't made the functions map, reduce or filter.
 I haven't made any way of getting a value at a certain index yet, but I'm considering adding these features later on.
 It only supports being printed out (showing all elements), pushing to the end and popping the last element.
 I know this is just a stack but I wanted very basic features for now.

+EDIT: Lists work as functions and can be called with an index to get the value at that index.

 The code for this challenge can be found [here](https://github.com/EdSwordsmith/crafting_interpreters/tree/13_lists).